ayushpoddar/my-personal-site/content/shorts/about-merge-commits.md

 commits and when are they created.
 At the end of the post, I will also provide a way to avoid them.

 ## First, the simple fast-forward merge
-Consider that you have a branch named `featureX` which diverges from the `main` branch like shown below.
+Consider that you have a branch named `featureX` which diverges from the `main` branch as shown below.

 {{< figure src="/images/fast-forward-merge.png" width="600" >}}